JChanut/c8o-vagrant-boxes/README.md

 * Packer (Create machine images for multiple platforms from a single source configuration)
 * Vagrant (Configure reproducible and portable work environments)
 * VirtualBox (Virtualization)
-* Cntlm (local http proxy)

-> For a more detailed how-to on setting up a Vagrant environment, check the [pmm wiki](http://alm.sncf.fr/sources/pmm/starter-kit-pmm/wikis/home#config-vagrant)

 How to build the Vagrant box
 ----------------------------